softwaredevelop/mql5/Indicators/MyIndicators/Authors/Ehlers/5_Ehlers_Hybrids/MACD_SuperSmoother_Line_Pro.md

 * **Object-Oriented Design (Composition):** The `CMACDSuperSmootherLineCalculator` class does not re-implement the filter logic.
 Instead, it **contains two instances** of the `CEhlersSmootherCalculator` class—one for the fast filter and one for the slow one.
 This is a clean and highly reusable application of the composition design pattern.

+* **Optimized Incremental Calculation:**
+    Unlike basic implementations that recalculate the entire history on every tick, this indicator employs an intelligent incremental algorithm.
+  * It utilizes the `prev_calculated` state to determine the exact starting point for updates.
+  * **Persistent State:** The internal SuperSmoother engines persist their state (`f1`, `f2`) between ticks, allowing the recursive calculation to continue seamlessly from the last known value.
+  * This results in **O(1) complexity** per tick, ensuring instant updates and zero lag, even on charts with extensive history.

 * **Factory Method for HA:** A `CreateSmootherInstance` virtual method is used to instantiate the correct type of smoother (`standard` or `_HA`), allowing the Heikin Ashi logic to be cleanly integrated without duplicating the main calculation chain.

-* **Stability:** The underlying `Ehlers_Smoother_Calculator` uses proper state management for its internal recursive variables, ensuring a stable and accurate output.

 ## 4. Parameters